-Summary 7.3.
+Summary 7.2.
 [Summary of the cogito proposition] Let us summarize the cogito proposition as follows.

-(E1) The cogito proposition "I think, therefore I am" is an incomprehensible proposition (cf. Note 7.3),
+(E_1) The cogito proposition "I think, therefore I am" is an incomprehensible proposition (cf. Note 7.3), philosophy as well in science.

-But,
+But.

 (E2) This has attracted the interest of many people.
-And Descartes had now declared a "the existence of 'I'" (cf. Exercise7.1 and Answer7.7).
-After all, Descartes Asserted that "I" is the key-word in Descartes' philosophy as well in science.
+And Descartes had now declared a "the existence of 'I'".
+After all, Descartes Asserted that "I" is the key-word in Descartes'